ckatzorke/s3-lambda-example/README.md

 In order to use the cli correctly, you need to call `aws configure` and fill in the required attributes.
 For the access id and secret, you need to create a user for cli access, and select `AdministratorAccess` as policy.
 After creation of the user, you can download the credentials as csv file.
+Look up the correct region identifier for your region here https://docs.aws.amazon.com/general/latest/gr/rande.html (e.g. eu-central-1 for Frankfurt).

 ## Source code